Applications closed: Monday 5pm 25 November 2019

 - Projects that have already commenced or been completed

-- Projects for the construction/upgrade of roads or carparks
+- Projects for the construction/upgrade of roads, carparks or playgrounds

 - Purchase of land or rental of premises

-- Purchase of office equipment (e.g. desktop computers, printers, photocopiers etc.)
+- Purchase of office equipment (e.g. office furniture, printers, photocopiers etc.)

 - Subsidy for school sporting activities and events

 - Facility projects that have not received development approval (DA) from the relevant Council or cannot demonstrate that such approval is not required.